AnnaVertikova/SmartCalc_QT_CPP/README.md

 This is an individual educational project developed by me at School 21.
 It's my first attempt to use MVC pattern.

+I worked on it on Ubuntu.
+The projects builds and runs well on other OS, the only issue is that the interface sometimaes looks different and not so beautifull it meant to be:)

-Of course, it's not an ideal one and nowadays I'm surelly able to see some things that could be done in a better way:)
+Of course, the code is not an ideal one and nowadays I'm surelly able to see some things that could be done in a better way:)
 But I'd rather leave it as it is for now to trace my code progress.

+Thank you for your interest!

 ## Here is some of requirements given me for this project: